 Laser marking and engraving is a computer-driven, environmentally friendly alternative to silk screening, pad printing, stamping, mechanical engraving, chemical etching, and many other costly, lower quality processes.
 Our high-speed non-contact process provides superior quality, permanence and design flexibility.
 Laser marking can achieve accuracy in small detail in marking and engraving unmatched by any other method.

-Previously, a major disadvantage of laser marking or laser engraving in the medical industry was the tendency for the marking to rust, especially on reusable, autoclaveable instruments made from stainless steels.
+Previously, a major disadvantage of laser marking or laser engraving in the medical industry was the tendency for the marking to rust, especially on reusable, autoclavable instruments made from stainless steels.
 The laser process tended to create markings that would fade during passivation and/or corrode after several autoclave cycles.
-In 1999, Northeast Laser saw this as an opportunity to identify the cause and develop a solution to this challenging problem.
+In 1999, Biomerics NLE saw this as an opportunity to identify the cause and develop a solution to this challenging problem.
 The result (of over a year of research) was NLE’s proprietary Corrosion Resistant Process, which has proven effective on 304, 316, 455, 17-4 and 17-7 stainless steels.

 Until recently, laser engraving was not widely recognized as a viable process for mold and tool work, since typical depths achievable were limited to a few thousandths of an inch.
-Utilizing higher power lasers, and continually refining the process, NLE routinely engraves up to thirty thousandths of an inch in both ferrous and non-ferrous metals.
-Extremely fine work is easily handled, since the laser spot size is less than four thousandths of an inch in diameter.
+Utilizing higher power lasers, and continually refining the process, Biomerics NLE routinely engraves up to thirty-thousandths of an inch in both ferrous and non-ferrous metals.
+Extremely fine work is easily handled, since the laser spot size is less than four-thousandths of an inch in diameter.

 Engraving can be performed on both flat and curved surfaces, inside counter bores, and in many intricate places impossible to reach via mechanical processes